2025 4 Hours of Portimão

 The 2025 4 Hours of Portimão was an endurance sportscar racing event held between 16 and 18 October 2025 at Algarve International Circuit in Portimão, Algarve, Portugal.
 It was the sixth and final of the 2025 European Le Mans Series season, and the ninth running of the event as part of the championship.

 Entry list

-The provisional entry list was published on 8 October 2025 and consists of 44 entries across 4 categories – 13 in LMP2, 8 in LMP2 Pro-Am, 10 in LMP3, and 13 in LMGT3.
+The provisional entry list was published on 8 October 2025 and originally consisted of 44 entries across 4 categories – 13 in LMP2, 8 in LMP2 Pro-Am, 10 in LMP3, and 13 in LMGT3.
+However, in the lead-up to the race, the no. 37 CLX – Pure Rxcing LMP2 entry of Tom Blomqvist, Alex Malykhin and Tristan Vautier was withdrawn from the event.

 Miguel Cristóvāo made his return to the ELMS, driving in the No. 11 Eurointernational Ligier.